opentripplanner/OpenTripPlanner/docs/Developers-Guide.md

 As of August 2022, we work on OTP 2.x and are using a Git branching model derived from [Gitflow](https://nvie.com/posts/a-successful-git-branching-model/).
 All development will occur on the `dev-2.x` branch.
-Only release commits setting the Maven artifact version toa non-snapshot number should be pushed to the `master` branch of OTP.
+Only release commits setting the Maven artifact version to a non-snapshot number should be pushed to the `master` branch of OTP.
 All other changes to master should result from fast-forward merges of a Github pull request from the `dev-2.x` branch.
 In turn, all changes to `dev-2.x` should result from a fast-forward merge of a Github pull request for a single feature,